diginov/craft-sentry-logger/README.md

 ### `exceptPatterns`

-This optional parameter is an array of search patterns (regex) that this log target is NOT interested in.
+This optional parameter is an array of search patterns that this log target is NOT interested in.
 Defaults to empty, meaning no uninteresting search patterns.
-These search patterns are tested against the message of an exception, error or warning.
+These search patterns are matched on the message of an exception, error or warning.
 This is useful for filtering out messages sent without an exception code such as those sent by the `Craft::error()` and `Craft::warning()` methods.

 ## Credits